micmejia/bible-dump/NKJV/Genesis/Gen 37.md

 And all his sons and all his daughters arose to comfort him; but he refused to be comforted, and he said, "For I shall go down into the grave to my son in mourning."
 Thus his father wept for him.

 ###### 36
-Now the [^c]Midianites had sold him in Egypt to Potiphar, an officer of Pharaoh _and_ captain of the guard.
+Now the Midianites had sold him in Egypt to Potiphar, an officer of Pharaoh _and_ captain of the guard.